dotnet/AspNetCore.Docs/aspnet/identity/overview/features-api/account-confirmation-and-password-recovery-with-aspnet-identity.md

 ## Create an ASP.NET Web app

-Start by installing and running [Visual Studio Express 2013 for Web](https://go.microsoft.com/fwlink/?LinkId=299058) or [Visual Studio 2013](https://go.microsoft.com/fwlink/?LinkId=306566).
-Install Visual Studio [2013 Update 2](https://go.microsoft.com/fwlink/?LinkId=390521) or higher.
+Start by installing and running [Visual Studio 2017](https://visualstudio.microsoft.com/).

-> [!NOTE]
-> Warning: You must install Visual Studio [2013 Update 2](https://go.microsoft.com/fwlink/?LinkId=390521) to complete this tutorial.

 1. Create a new ASP.NET Web project and select the MVC template.
 Web Forms also supports ASP.NET Identity, so you could follow similar steps in a web forms app.
-2. Leave the default authentication as **Individual User Accounts**.
+2. Change the authentication to **Individual User Accounts**.
 3. Run the app, click the **Register** link and register a user.
 At this point, the only validation on the email is with the [[EmailAddress]](https://msdn.microsoft.com/library/system.componentmodel.dataannotations.emailaddressattribute(v=vs.110).aspx) attribute.
 4. In Server Explorer, navigate to **Data Connections\DefaultConnection\Tables\AspNetUsers**, right click and select **Open table definition**.